 Door opening/closing mechanisms and locks are not to be tampered with in any way.
 Residents should report any problems or concerns to your Community Desk/Office.
 The University assumes no liability for personal property damage or loss.
 Residents are advised not to keep valuables, expensive items, or large sums of money in their rooms.
 Residents are encouraged to take out renters insurance if they are not covered by a personal insurance policy.
 Please also refer to the Student Code of Conduct (7. f.).

-Establishing a safe campus environment is paramount for Housing & Residence Life; therefore, if an individual engages in threatening behavior, the University reserves the right to remove that individual from Housing on a temporary or permanent basis as the facts warrant, and to take other actions as University officials deem appropriate for the safety of the resident and the residential community.
+Establishing a safe campus environment is paramount for Housing & Dining; therefore, if an individual engages in threatening behavior, the University reserves the right to remove that individual from Housing on a temporary or permanent basis as the facts warrant, and to take other actions as University officials deem appropriate for the safety of the resident and the residential community.

 All University buildings, including the residence halls, are designated as smoke free.
 Smoking is prohibited within twenty-five (25) feet of any University building, including the residence halls.
 All smoking devices are prohibited in the residence halls, surrounding walkways, grounds, and in the parking lots.
 Cigarette butts are considered trash, must be disposed of properly, and are not to be discarded on the chase ways, sidewalks, grounds or areas around the residence halls.
 Students who violate this community standard may be subject to the Housing Judicial Process.